lewis-morris/Skperopt/README.md

 # Skperopt
 A hyperopt wrapper - Simplifying hyperparameter searching with Sklearn style estimators.

-Works with either classification evaluation metrics "f1", "auc" or "accuracy" or regression "rmse".
+Works with either classification evaluation metrics "f1", "auc" or "accuracy" or regression "rmse" and "mse".

 ## Installation: